nicholasgower/PlanetsLib/README.md

 #### Per-planet restrictions

-* `PlanetsLib.restrict_to_planet(entity_or_recipe, planet)`: Restricts the entity or recipe prototype to a given planet by adding a special surface condition unique to that planet.
+* `PlanetsLib.restrict_to_planet(entity_or_recipe, planet)` — Restricts the entity or recipe prototype to a given planet by adding a special surface condition unique to that planet.
 This surface condition is almost invisible in the UI, with the exception of messages like "X can't be crafted on this surface.
 The  is too low".
 The planet can be passed as a name or object.

 ## Science adjustments